dfberry/rust-on-azure-container-apps/README.md

 This application is a simple Rust application, with steps to deploy to Azure Container Apps.

+The Rust app uses the Axum web server.
+The server has a root route returning HTML and a `/api/users` route returning JSON data.

+The app has 2 _secrets_ to demonstrate how to use those secrets in the Axum app and in the deployment process.

+* PORT=3000
+* MY_SECRET=1234

 ## Deploy

 1. Copy `sample.env` to `.env` file.
 Fill out with port and secret.
 Secret is just an example of any secret.